There’s an old adage that the only guarantees you have in life are death and taxes. I’m going to add mistakes to the list of inevitability.

 Starting with two hives gives your project a better chance at longevity.

 Bees are meticulous.
 They don’t like to waste space.
 “Bee space” refers to the gap areas in a beehive that bees won’t fill with wax or propolis.

-Once I made such a mistake and went back to the hives about 4 days later and there was about 4 inches of comb hanging from the cover already.
-Had I waited the usual two weeks, things surely would have ended differently.
+Once I made such a mistake and went back to the hives about 4 days later and there were about 4 inches of comb hanging from the cover already.
+Had I waited for the usual two weeks, things surely would have ended differently.
 I shudder at the thought.

 Be careful whenever you’re carrying out any activity in the hive.
 Rushing your activity can cost you in the long run.
 The larger the space you provide, the bigger the potential mess.

 The first year of the colony’s life is delicate.
 They have a lot working against them.
 If they started out as a package, they literally have to start over.

 They have to accept the queen given to them, learn the terrain, secure a food source, build the numbers, and store enough food to get them through the winter and the early days of spring.

 An overzealous beekeeper can jeopardize the whole operation by wiping out all their stores, leaving them with nothing to get them through the frosty season.